dstroot/my-hugo-blog/content/post/2018-10-10-the-polygon-of-enterprise-despair.md

 These rules become huge inhibitors of change.
 Regulators embrace paradigms that are rooted in the experiences of software built in previous decades - because that is what worked back then.
 And if you want to change that, it will itself likely take years and agreement from multiple parties who are unlikely to want to risk losing their job.
 So you can end up in a situation where you are forced to work in a way prescribed years ago by your internal legal and compliance team, which are in turn based on interpretations of regulations which were written years before.
 All based on software development processes that were in vogue years before that!

 Obviously, this slows things down further and makes change quite difficult.
 Want to bring development and operations closer together and form a "devops" team?
 Well that's not how we did it 25 years ago!
 Therefore it's not recognized as best practice by the regulators and would definitely be frowned upon.

 ### 8. Procurement

 As an enterprise grows it suddenly wakes up one day and realizes there are 50 departments/divisions/subsidiaries all buying "widgets" and if it could just coordinate and consolidate all "widget spend" it would save money.
 The logical thing to do is to create a centralized purchasing function to acquire widgets at the lowest possible price.

 There are many ways in which this perfectly sensible idea goes very wrong.
 The very first of which is that the new head of widget procurement and the widget procurement officers and analysts all must justify their roles.
-It wouldn't make sense spending $1M annually to operate our widget procurement office while only saving $500k on widgets, would it?
+It wouldn't make sense spending $1M annually to operate our widget procurement office while only saving$500k on widgets, would it?

 The logical responses are: